 Online EEG Classes, Schools and Training Programs

 An electroneurodiagnostic (END) technologist assists neurologists by performing electroencephalograms (EEG).
 These tests monitor brain activity to diagnose and treat such illnesses as epilepsy and Alzheimer's disease.
 Some theoretical training is offered via distance education; however, clinical experience is mandatory.
-Schools offering Allied Health degrees can also be found in these popular choices.
+Schools offering Electroneurodiagnostic Technology degrees can also be found in these popular choices.

 What Distance Learning EEG Classes Can I Take?